 If things take a sexual turn then our eyes are also involved.
-Both men and women's pupils expand when they are sexually aroused (e.g. Bernick et al., 1971).
+Both men and women’s get dilated pupils when they are sexually aroused (e.g. Bernick et al., 1971).

 6. You disgust me

-Just as my pupils increase in size when I'm interested or turned on, so they constrict when I'm disgusted.
+Just as I have dilated pupils when I’m interested or turned on, so they constrict when I’m disgusted.

 Hess (1972) showed people pictures of injured children.
 First people’s pupils dilated because of the shock and then they constricted to try and avoid the troubling images.

 7. Whether I’m liberal or conservative

 Should you happen to be carrying around pictures of politicians you might be able to work out whether I’m a liberal or a conservative just from my pupil size.

 Barlow (1969) showed people pictures of Lyndon Johnson, George Wallace and Martin Luther King, Jr..
 The liberals’ pupils dilated when they saw fellow liberals Johnson and King but constricted when they saw conservative Wallace.
 Conservatives showed the opposite pattern.

 If you’ve had enough of this article now and want to cause me some pain in return, then why not stab me with a pencil?
 If you’re watching closely you’ll see my pupils dilate.